ismaelbks/etlify/README.md

 ### Behaviour

 - `object_type`: the target entity, e.g. `"contacts"`, `"companies"`, `"deals"`, or the API name of a custom object.
-- `id_property` (optional): if your upsert should search for an existing record by a unique property (e.g. `"email"` for contacts), the adapter uses it to find-or-create.
+- `id_property` (mandtory): if your upsert should search for an existing record by a unique property (e.g. `"email"` for contacts), the adapter uses it to find-or-create.
 - If no match is found (or no `id_property` is provided), the adapter **creates** a new record.

 ### Example: Contact upsert